 The inductor is required to supply constant current to the output load while being driven by the switching input voltage.
-A larger value result in lower output ripple voltage.
+A larger value inductor will result in less ripple current that will result in lower output ripple voltage.
 However, a larger value inductor will have a larger physical size, higher series resistance, and/or lower saturation current.
 A good rule for determining the inductor value is to allow the peak-to-peak ripple current in the inductor to be approximately 30~40% of the maximum switch current limit.
 Also, make sure that the peak inductor current is below the maximum switch current limit.
 The inductance value can be calculated as: